WELCOME TO SALEMTOWNE GOLF

 Closure of the Golf Course

-420-30-020 The Director of Operations, the Grounds Superintendent, or in their absence, another SCA Board member, is authorized to close the Golf Course when weather conditions are such that play may damage the course.
+420-03-020 The Director of Operations, the Grounds Superintendent, or in their absence, another SCA Board member, is authorized to close the Golf Course when weather conditions are such that play may damage the course.
 Such conditions may normally exist during periods of heavy or continuous rain, immediately following such rain, or when frost conditions exist.
-No golfing before 8:00 a.m., and every Tuesday and Wednesday from 12:00 p.m. to 1:00 p.m. for course maintenance.
+No golfing before 8:00 a.m. on weekdays.

 Club House Bulletin Boards